No. 1 Iga Swiatek comes back to beat Belinda Bencic and reach the Wimbledon quarterfinals

-Swiatek extended her unbeaten run to 14 matches, which includes claiming her fourth Grand Slam title at the French Open last month.
+Swiatek, who will face wild-card entry Elina Svitolina of Ukraine for a semifinal berth, extended her unbeaten run to 14 matches, which includes claiming her fourth major title at the French Open last month.

 Swiatek has won three championships at Roland Garros, and one at the U.S. Open, but she never before had been past the fourth round at the All England Club.
 Last year, she had a 37-match winning streak snapped during a third-round Wimbledon loss.

-Six times in the first set, she held a break point but failed to cash in.
-Two came when she was a point away from owning the first set while ahead 5-4, but after Swiatek did not convert either, Bencic got into a tiebreaker and raced to a 6-1 lead before sealing it.
+Six times in the first set, she held a break point.
+Six times, she failed to cash in.
+Two came when she held set points while ahead 5-4 in the opener, but after Swiatek did not convert either, Bencic raced to a 6-1 lead in the ensuing tiebreaker before sealing it.

 Swiatek headed to the locker room after that set and seemed to be back to her best immediately, finally breaking and eventually going up 3-1.
-But she let that advantage slip away, dropped the next three games, and suddenly needed to erase that pair of match points while behind 6-5.
+But she let that advantage slip away by dropping the next three games and suddenly needed to erase the match points while behind 6-5.

+Once past that key stretch, Swiatek straightened things out in the next tiebreaker.

 AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports